 Eventually, with enough chronic stress, the HPA axis becomes overwhelmed and desensitized to the usual feedback loop, and stops sending messages to the adrenals to produce more hormones or less hormones, no matter what’s happening.
 Additionally, a person may run out of nutrients that are required for proper adrenal function.

-- Sleep Disorders: One of the fastest ways to induce adrenal dysfunction is through sleep deprivation.
-In fact, sleep deprivation is used in lab animals to suppress the hypothalamic-pituitary and adrenal axis (HPA) axis.
-Sleep deprivation can be caused by insomnia, sleep apnea and shift work.
+One of the fastest ways to induce adrenal dysfunction is through sleep deprivation.
+In fact, sleep deprivation is used in lab animals to suppress the hypothalamic-pituitary (HPA) axis and adrenal axis.
+[5] Sleep deprivation can be caused by insomnia, sleep apnea, and shift work.

 Common Symptoms of Adrenal Dysfunction